Fine-Tuning GPT-4o-Mini to Generate Blog Articles

 |

-5 Evaluating the Results
+5 Evaluating Results

-- Article length increases by 20%
+- Article length increased by 20%

 - Article structure is closer to the training data

-Here is an example of an article generated with the title “What is the Difference Between a Mural and a Mosaic?”:
+An article generated with the title “What is the Difference Between a Mural and a Mosaic?” is as follows: